maddog1110/wordpress-for-koyeb/README.md

 ## Quick Start

 ### 1. Get GitHub Repository URL
-1. Go to your GitHub repository
+1. Go to the GitHub repository
 2. Click the green "Code" button
 3. Copy the HTTPS URL